NON-CURATED MEMBER & COMMUNITY PROGRAMMING

 Outside the Box

-The Art Gallery of Regina is proud to offer two Outside The Box exhibition venues for members: The Hallway Space and Glass Display Case.
+The Art Gallery of Regina is proud to offer two Outside The Box exhibition venues for members: The Hallway Gallery and Glass Display Case.

 The Outside the Box exhibition series is a non-curated program aimed at creating additional opportunities for AGR members to display and sell their artwork.
 The AGR does not pay fees to participants in these non-curated member opportunities.